 - It can an manage dependencies between resources

 - Difficult to manage complex configurations and to debug

 - It can be slow

 DevOps teams can’t overstate the importance of having an SRE tool, as having the right tool can make all the difference in keeping your business up and running.

 Lightrun provides all of the features you need to manage your applications effectively.
 It offers application performance monitoring, application management, and even application security features.
 If you’re looking for a way to automate the implementation and maintenance of your logging, metrics, and tracing, then Lightrun is the tool for you.
-Try it with a free account today.
+Start using Lightrun for free today.

 You can actually understand what’s going on inside your live applications.
 It’s a registration form away.